trevordmiller/device-setup/README.md

 ### App Config

+- Spotify don't open on login (in app preferences, not system preferences like the other login apps)
 - Finder sidebar condense (`Google Drive`, `Downloads`, `AirDrop`)
 - Karabiner setting sync (`private.xml` with `~/drive/settings/karabiner/private.xml`)
 - Key repeat spacing (`Key repeat` to `20ms` in Karabiner)